Iamlnx/clock-timer-stopwatch/README.md

-# Temporizador, Relógio e Cronômetro

-Projeto para montar um temporizador, relógio e cronômetro funcionais, com botões de navegação, de pausar, iniciar e resetar!

-## Tecnologias envolvidas no projeto
+# Clock, Timer and Stopwatch

+Project of a clock, timer and stopwatch, with a navbar and action buttons!

+## Technologies

 * React.js
+* Typescript
 * Tailwind CSS

-### Me siga no Linkedin [Leonardo Oliveira](https://www.linkedin.com/in/leonardono/)
+### Come check my Linkedin [Leonardo Oliveira](https://www.linkedin.com/in/leonardono/)